-- 1) A teacher will have the right to refer a student from his/her class or activity to the office for a period of up to 1 (one) school day for elementary, and 5 class periods for JR High. - 2.
-REMOVAL FROM CLASS OR ACTIVITY IC 20-33- 8-9,25 A school principal (or designee) may remove a student from class and assign the student to in-school detention or other alternative placement coupled with a teacher assigning the removed student regular or additional school work related to the class.
-For elementary a class removal will be no more than 1 school day and for Junior High no more than 5 classes. - 3.
-SUSPENSION FROM SCHOOL PRINCIPAL: A school principal (or designee) may deny a student the right to attend school or take part in any school function for a period of up to 10 (ten) school days.

-4. EXPULSION: In accordance with the due process procedures defined in this policy, a student may be expelled from school for a period no longer than the remainder of the current semester plus the following semester, with the exception of a violation listed under the grounds for suspension, expulsion, and under the student conduct section in code of conduct.
+- 1) A teacher will have the right to refer a scholar from their class or activity to the office for up to one (1) school day for elementary. - 2.
+REMOVAL FROM CLASS OR ACTIVITY-IC 20-33- 8-9,25 A school principal (or designee) may remove a scholar from class and assign the scholar to in-school detention or other alternative placement.
+The teacher will then assign the removed scholar regular or additional school work related to the class.
+For elementary schools, a class removal will take no more than one school day. - 3.
+SUSPENSION FROM SCHOOL-PRINCIPAL: A school principal (or designee) may deny a scholar the right to attend or participate in any school function for up to 10 (ten) school days. - 4.
+EXPULSION: By the due process procedures defined in this policy, a scholar may be expelled from school for no longer than the remainder of the current semester plus the following semester, except for a violation listed under the grounds for suspension and expulsion and under the scholar conduct section in the code of conduct.